philquist/claude-code-tips/README.md

 This way the agent can continuously check the status and let you know once it's done.

-(For GitHub CI specifically, `gh run watch` is another option.
-But this is a general technique that works well even when you don't have a dedicated wait command handy.)
+(For GitHub CI specifically, `gh run watch` exists but outputs many lines continuously, which wastes tokens.
+Manual exponential backoff with `gh run view <run-id> | grep <job-name>` is actually more token-efficient.
+This is also a general technique that works well even when you don't have a dedicated wait command handy.)

 For example, if you have a Docker build running in the background: